-- The complainant (aggrieved woman)or a legal heir or any other person on behalf of the complainant shall have the right to file a complaint regarding sexual harassment against another student /employee /faculty /administrative staff / research staff / any of the members of the Committee (the Complainee) within THREE months from the date of the incident (or within a period of 3 months from the date of last incident if there are a series of incidents). - All complaints will only be accepted in writing.
-However, the Committee is allowed to take action even in the absence of a written complaint. - The complaint must be signed by the complainant. - The complainant will be accorded full secrecy during the process.
+- The complainant (aggrieved woman) or a legal heir or any other person on behalf of the complainant shall have the right to file a complaint regarding sexual harassment against another student /employee /faculty /administrative staff / research staff / any of the members of the Committee (the Complainee) within THREE months from the date of the incident (or within a period of 3 months from the date of last incident if there are a series of incidents). - All complaints will only be accepted in writing. - The complaint must be signed by the complainant. - The complainant will be accorded full secrecy during the process.
 No identity will be disclosed by the Committee to any other person. - The committee can suggest the option of conciliation to the complainant and the complainee so that the matter is resolved between the parties.
 This step may be taken only if the complainant is willing.
 The matter may be resolved by giving a warning and registering the same in the Complaint register.